dappforce/subsocial-docs/docs/basics/faq/Overview.md

 [PolkaVerse](https://polkaverse.com/) is the first social network built on Subsocial, created by the Subsocial team.
 It allows use of all the major functionality of the Subsocial network, such as creating spaces and posts.

+## Are there any other dapps built on Subsocial?

+Yes, you can see a comprehensive list of applications built on Subsocial on the [Awesome Subsocial](https://github.com/dappforce/awesome-subsocial) page.

 ## What are the benefits of building a community on Subsocial?

 Due to some of the features listed above, Subsocial will allow you to create a much more vibrant and involved community.